Speed Secrets Podcast

 Conversations (& Tips) to Help You Drive Better

 The Speed Secrets Podcast is all about high performance and race driving.
-In it, Ross Bentley has conversations with guests, resulting in tips, advice, and inspiration you can take to the track.
+In it, I have conversations with guests, resulting in tips, advice, and inspiration you can take to the track.

 Guests include drivers of all levels and types, engineers, coaches and instructors, safety experts, race officials, HPDE event organizers, and anyone else who can help you drive better and have more fun.

-Each episode is 30 to 45 minutes in length – just right to listen to while on your way to work, to the track, or while you’re working out.
-Oh, and in each episode – posted every Thursday – Ross will share one of his quick and effective Speed Secret tips.
+Each episode – posted every Thursday – is just right length to listen to while on your way to work, to the track, or while you’re working out.

 While conversations dig into the details of things (like cornering lines, trail and left-foot braking, race track specific advice, data acquisition and video analysis, upshifting and downshifting, steering techniques, and the use of the throttle), the broader perspective of topics such as the following are covered: